-When the Division of County Operations (DCO) proposes to terminate assistance for a recipient, advance notice will either be system generated or mailed to the recipient using Form DCO-700, Notice of Action.
+When the Division of County Operations (DCO) proposes to terminate assistance for a recipient, advance notice will be sent to the recipient using a form called a "Notice of Action."
+The effective date of any reductions or terminations of service, as well as time for appeals, is counted from the date listed on the Notice of Action.